DarkGhostHunter/Laraload/README.md

 Check you're using PHP 7.4.3 (critical), and Opcache is enabled.
 Also, check your storage directory is writable.

-As a safe-bet, you can use the safe preloader script in `DarkGhostHunter/Preloader/helpers/safe-preloader.php`.
+As a safe-bet, you can use the safe preloader script in `darkghosthunter/preloader/helpers/safe-preloader.php` and debug the error.

 If you're sure this is an error by the package, [open an issue](https://github.com/DarkGhostHunter/Laraload/issues/new) with full details and stack trace.
 If it's a problem on the Preloader itself, [issue it there](https://github.com/DarkGhostHunter/Preloader/issues).